TL;DR

 3. Run the AI planning session.
 Tekk's multi-turn workflow: searches your codebase, asks clarifying questions, presents options, then writes the full spec.

 4. Get a complete plan.
 TL;DR, build/no-build scope, subtasks with acceptance criteria and file references, assumptions with risk ratings, validation scenarios.
+The plan gives you the context that standard kanban metrics like cycle time and throughput can't capture on their own.
+For teams managing multiple planned features, ai project planning keeps everything structured across the full roadmap.

 5. Move the card.
 Work through your kanban board with actual specs behind every column.
 Or pass the plan to your AI coding agent and let it execute with real context.